 This is very important when you set up the loom and software.
-Again, rear left (first row) is hook #1; the last hook in row #1 is hook #28 located at the front of the row.
+Again, rear left (first row) is hook #1; the last hook in row #1 is hook #14.

-Rear left, second row is hook #29 and so on.
+Rear left, second row is hook #15 and so on.
 Each set of fourteen hooks has a connection cable that is connected to the Control Unit.
 Each row is numbered both on the Jacquard Head and at the Control Unit.
 The Control Unit is connected to the controlling computer via a single RS-232 Cable.